-According to the ASRM's 2012 statement, recurrent pregnancy loss (RPL) is defined as a distinct disorder defined by two or more failed clinical pregnancies.
-Evaluation of RPL can proceed after two consecutive clinical pregnancy losses, which may include karyotypic analysis of products of conception (p.
-1103 and 1108) For the purposes of this committee, the ASRM defines clinical pregnancy as "...documented by ultrasonography or histopathological examination." (p.
+According to the ASRM's 2012 statement, recurrent pregnancy loss (RPL) is defined as occurring "after two consecutive clinical pregnancy losses....Karyotypic analysis of products of conception may be useful in the setting of ongoing therapy for RPL." (p.
+1108 and 1109) For the purposes of this committee, the ASRM defines clinical pregnancy as "...documented by ultrasonography or histopathological examination." (p.
 1103)